williammustaffa/jquery.dad.js/README.md

 ## Options

-You can call options with a JSON object.
+The options allow you to better customize your drag and drop implementation by passing a JSON object when calling `dad` plugin.
+See below all options in details:

 ### active